Khalil Mack: Los Angeles Chargers

-2022 season
+2022

-On March 16, 2022, the Bears traded Mack to the Los Angeles Chargers in exchange for a second-round pick in the 2022 NFL Draft (Jaquan Brisker) and a sixth-round pick in the 2023 NFL Draft.
+On March 16, 2022, the Bears traded Mack to the Chargers and a sixth-round pick in the 2023 NFL draft (Scott Matlock) in exchange for a second-round pick in the 2022 NFL draft (Jaquan Brisker).
 This move reunited him with Chargers head coach Brandon Staley, who served as the outside linebackers coach in Mack's first year with the Chicago Bears.

-In his Chargers debut against his former team, the Las Vegas Raiders, Mack recorded three sacks and one forced fumble.
-The game marked his first three-plus-sack outing since Week 14 of the 2015 season, and he became only the fifth non-rookie to have three-plus sacks in a debut with a new team since individual sacks were first recorded in 1982.
-During Week 9, Mack recorded two tackles, forced a fumble, and recovered a fumble during a 20–17 win over the Atlanta Falcons.
+In his Chargers debut against his former team, the Raiders, Mack recorded three sacks and a forced fumble.
+The game marked his first three-plus-sack outing since Week 14 of the 2015 season, and Mack became only the fifth non-rookie to have three-plus sacks in a debut with a new team since individual sacks were first recorded in 1982.
+In Week 9, Mack had two tackles, a forced fumble, and a fumble recovery during a 20–17 victory over the Atlanta Falcons.
+He finished the 2022 season with eight sacks, 50 tackles, two passes defended, two forced fumbles, and two fumble recoveries in 17 games and starts.
+Mack was ranked 38th by his fellow players on the NFL Top 100 Players of 2023.